tejada7/Java-Certification/OCP_Java21.md

  - There is a useful method allowing to transform a Runnable into a Callable: `Executors#callable(runnable, T result)`
  - It's possible to run java programs without compiling (via javac), using the syntax: `java Test.java <args>` (mind the difference when running a classic compile class `java Test <args>`) → this feature is called `single-file source-code` programs

+### Pinning
+Refers to the situation where a virtual thread becomes bound to its carrier thread (the underlying platform thread on which it runs).
+While pinned, a virtual thread cannot unmount itself from the carrier thread even though it may hit blocking operations, effectively monopolizing that carrier thread for the duration of the pinning.
+- It happens when calling native methods and before Java 24 when invoking synchronized blocks

+> [!NOTE]
+> The essence of virtual threads is their ability to be unmounted from carrier threads when they perform blocking
+> operations, essentially freeing up the carrier threads for other tasks.
+When pinning happens, a virtual thread cannot
+> unmount itself.
+This presents a challenge because we have limited carrier threads.
+If many virtual threads become
+> pinned for extended periods, they can tie up these carrier threads.
+This blocks other virtual threads from executing,
+> effectively limiting the concurrency benefits provided by virtual threads.

+> [!TIP]
+> **Monitoring virtual thread issues**
+>
+> To track the usage of ThreadLocal, you can start the JVM with the `-Djdk.traceVirtualThreadLocals` and
+> `-Djdk.tracePinnedThreads=short` flags

 ### Thread states